 | ||This report was produced in partnership with the National Integrated Drought Information System || |

 | | On Monday, December 8, 2014, NOAA held a science briefing for the media to announce the findings of this report.
 Media in attendance during the teleconference included TIME, NY Times, NBC, USA Today, Washington Post, Huffington Post, AP, Slate and Bakersfield Examiner, amongst many other news sources.
 Richard Seager, report lead author & professor, Columbia University's Lamont Doherty Earth Observatory and Marty Hoerling, report co-author & researcher, NOAA’s Earth System Research Laboratory, were available to field questions from the media. |

 The Modeling, Analysis, Predictions, and Projections (MAPP) Program's mission is to enhance the Nation's capability to understand and predict natural variability and changes in Earth's climate system.
 The MAPP Program supports development of advanced climate modeling technologies to improve simulation of climate variability, prediction of future climate variations from weeks to decades, and projection of long-term future climate conditions.
 To achieve its mission, the MAPP Program supports research focused on the coupling, integration, and application of Earth system models and analyses across NOAA, among partner agencies, and with the external research community.

 Download our program brochure (pdf).

-The NOAA CPO Modeling, Analysis, Predictions, and Projections (MAPP) program hosted a webinar on the topic of Unified Weather-Climate Modeling: Challenges and Opportunities on Thursday, September 29, 2016.
+The NOAA CPO Modeling, Analysis, Predictions, and Projections (MAPP) program hosted a webinar on the topic of Research and Forecasting Using the North American Multi-Model Ensemble (NMME) Seasonal Prediction System on Tuesday, February 28, 2017.
 The announcement is provided below.